 The substance of this course consists of information from several sources.
 Textbook readings are drawn from the following.

 In class, we will engage in as much discussion as possible.
 To that end, you need to read assignments before their due date.
 Be able to discuss and answer questions about them.
 We will also follow current events to get a real time view of government and economic policy using the Wall Street Journal or New York Times.
 You will need an individual student subscription to the Wall Street Journal or New York Times under their respective college programs.
+Please provide me with a receipt via email.
 These are very inexpensive, so everyone is expected to subscribe to one or the other.
 Order the Wall Street Journal by clicking here.
 Order the New York Times by clicking here.
 You may also use various other sources of economic news, including The Economist, The Dismal Scientist, or Reuters.
 You can also check CNN AllPolitics, Brookings Institution ; Cato Institute ; American Enterprise Institute, or other policy related links.

 In addition to the assigned readings, you will participate in debates on assigned topics.
 In this regard, you should bring in materials from the Wall Street Journal, New York Times, as well as evidence beyond the class readings that pertain to the debate topics.
 Find out the date and topic for your debate presentation by clicking here.
 Debate presentations will be graded on the basis of how well they reference articles from either news source, bringing class members into subsequent discussions, demonstrated relevance to the course materials, clarity, and evidence of good preparation.
 DO NOT READ YOUR PRESENTATION!
 Reading the presentation will result in the lowest possible grade.
 A one point bonus will be given to the best individual debate presentation prior to and after the week following the midsemester exam.
 A two point bonus will be given to the best presentation for the entire course.
 All points will be added to the final course grade.
 Class members will vote on the recipients of these awards.
 However, I will ultimately decide on award recipients by weighing the class vote and using objective judgment.